bright/new-www/content/our-areas/blockchain-development.md

   - cryptoAtlas
 layout: our-service
 our_service_id: blockchain development
-meta_title: Blockchain Development Company
+meta_title: Blockchain Solutions
-meta_description: We are a blockchain development company from Poland.
-We specialise in building solutions based on Ethereum and Substrate blockchain.
+meta_description: We are a digital products agency from Poland.
+We specialise in building blockchain solutions based on Ethereum and Substrate.
 Contact us!
 our_services_icon: /images/blockchain_development2.png
 name: blockchain development
 slug: blockchain